sysid/sse-starlette/README.md

 ## Changelog

-### 0.6.0 (first production grade release)
+### 0.6.0 (2020-10-24)
-- monkeypatch uvicorn signal-hanlder for seamless shutdown of long-running Request handler/generators (if uvicorn is installed)
+- In case [uvicorn](https://www.uvicorn.org/) is used: monkeypatch uvicorn signal-handler, in order to gracefully shutdown long-running handlers/generators.